 DOTTIKON is authorized by Swissmedic (Swiss Agency for Therapeutic Products) to manufacture and sell active pharmaceutical ingredients (APIs) including liquid and solid dosage forms based on regular inspections by the Regional Medicines Inspectorate of North-Western Switzerland.

-cGMP is an integral component of DOTTIKON's Quality System according to ISO 9001:2008.
-Compliance with cGMP is ensured throug a Quality Management System that places special emphasis on equipment qualification and process validation including risk management.
+cGMP is an integral component of DOTTIKON's Quality System according to ISO 9001:2015.
+Compliance with cGMP is ensured through a Quality Management System that places special emphasis on equipment qualification and process validation including risk management.

 Active Substance Master Files (ASMF) or Drug Master Files (DMF) are prepared in the eCTD format and are registered by the competent authorities worldwide.
 DOTTIKON is and remains committed to the high established cGMP quality standard and to developing it further in order to continue serving its customers as an approved supplier of products manufactured under cGMP requirements.